-2021 was marked by the Covid-19 pandemic, and Nordea's Global Crisis Management Team continued to monitor the situation in each of the Nordic countries throughout the year.
-Information on the financial and operational impacts of the Covid-19 pandemic on Nordea Eiendomskreditt, as well as the measures taken to address these impacts, have been provided in various sections of this Annual Report.
-See the section "Risk and uncertainties", Note 1 "Accounting policies", Note 2 section "Credit risk management" and Note 9 "Loans and impairment".
+Information on the financial and operational impacts of the war in Ukraine on Nordea Eiendomskreditt, as well as the measures taken to address these impacts, have been provided in various sections of this Annual Report.
+See the section "Risk and uncertainties", Note 1 "Accounting policies", Note 2 "Risk and Liquidity management" and Note 9 "Loans and impairment".